ryanp8/graphics-final/README.md

 ### Class Period: 4
 ---
 ## New Graphics Engine Features
+- Basic anti-aliasing
+- Phong shading

+---
+## The Details]
 - Anti-aliasing

----
-## The Details
-Use Xiaolin Wu's line drawing algorithm.
-Add new MDL command, "AA," with arguments "on" and "off."
-If "on," Xiaolin Wu's algorithm will be used.
-If the command is not present, or set to "off," then Bresenham's algorithm will be used.
+    - Implement Xiaolin Wu's line drawing algorithm.
+Create additional MDL "aaline" command to draw an anti-aliased line.
+Bresenham's algorithm will still be used for scanline conversion and zbuffer.
+Xiaolin Wu's algorithm will be used just to draw lines, not filling polygons.
+- Phong shading
+    - Implement shading MDL command to toggle between "phong" and "flat" shading models